And I'm going to be telling him, you got to end this war.

 It really is.

-I mean, between you and O'Reilly, I think you guys think I'm gonna have all this spare time to just you know go out and see the sites in Alaska.
+I mean, between you and O'Reilly, I think you guys think I'm going to have all this spare time to just, you know, go out and see the sights in Alaska.

 I wish I would.